ant-design/pro-editor/docs/guide/data-management.en-US.md

 This approach also brings several benefits:

-1. **Convenient for controlled capabilities**: After atomic data changes, by adding an `onTreeDataChange` at the bottom of `dispatchTreeData`, data state can be easily controlled, making it easy to convert the application into a component.
+1. **Facilitates controlled capability**: After atomic data changes, by adding an `onTreeDataChange` at the bottom of `dispatchTreeData`, it can easily achieve controlled data state changes, making it easy to transform the application into a component.
-2. **Semantic data changes**: By naming the payload methods in dispatch, it can semantically clarify the otherwise difficult-to-construct data changes.
+2. **Semantic data changes**: By naming the dispatch corresponding payload methods, it can easily make the originally difficult data changes semantic.
 For example, `dispatchTreeData({ type: 'toggleCollapse', id:'123' })` can be easily understood as expanding/collapsing the node with id 123.
-3. **Enhanced state maintainability**: After consolidating the data change logic in dispatch, we can easily change the state by calling dispatch outside the store or inside the store, significantly reducing maintenance costs.
+3. **Enhances state maintainability**: After unifying the dispatch of data changes, we can easily change the state by calling dispatch outside the store or inside the store, significantly reducing maintenance costs.

 ### Reducer Development

 In addition, sinking the data change logic into a reducer brings corresponding benefits.
-Since the reducer is just a pure function, it can be easily unit tested.
-Combined with AI, we can implement reducers for one-sentence requirements and generate test code with a single click.
+Since a reducer is just a pure function, it can easily implement unit testing.
+Combined with AI, we can achieve one-line requirement implementation of reducers and generate test code with a single click.
 The development and maintenance costs of reducers will be greatly reduced.

 | Feature Implementation                                                                           | Unit Testing                                                                                                                  |
 | ------------------------------------------------------------------------------------------------ | ----------------------------------------------------------------------------------------------------------------------------- |